-Public notice will be placed in local newspapers, stating availability of draft reports and plans and announcing public review periods.
+Public notice will be placed in local newspapers announcing public review periods along with KTMPO's website for the public to access draft reports and plans.
 All persons and organizations in the notification database will be advised that the draft document is available for public comment.